We tend to look to God as a source of all healing. It is said that He has provided all that we will ever need:

-- Aloe Vera – Antibacterial, anti-fungal, antiviral, wound and burn healer, natural laxative, soothes stomach, helps skin disorders.
+- Aloe Vera – Antibacterial, antifungal, antiviral, wound and burn healer, natural laxative, soothes stomach, helps skin ailments.

 - Black Cohosh – Relieves menopausal hot flashes, relieves menstrual cramps, helps circulatory and cardiovascular disorders, lowers blood pressure, reduces cholesterol, useful for nervousness and stress.
 Note: Do not use during pregnancy.

 - Black Walnut – Good for eliminating parasites, good for fungal infections, good for warts and poison ivy, aids digestion.